 Click here to view the full text on ScienceDirect.
 Figure 1 Diagram of the multimethod approach used in this study Figure 2.
 The power of midwifery.
 Meeting needs of childbearing women and newborn infants through strengthened midwifery.
+Nature works best when allowed to run its course.
+The experience of midwives promoting normal births in a home birth setting.
 Early skin-to-skin contact for mothers and their healthy newborn infants.
 Plain language summary Early skin-to-skin contact for mothers and their healthy newborn infants What is the issue?

 Association of peripartum synthetic oxytocin administration and depressive and anxiety disorders within the first postpartum year.
 The meaning of labour pain: how the social environment and other contextual factors shape women’s experiences.
 The majority of women experience pain during labour and childbirth.
 For many women it is the most significant pain they will experience in their life.
 A randomised controlled trial in comparing maternal and neonatal outcomes between hands-and-knees delivery position and supine position in China.

 Comparing the effects of spontaneous pushing versus Valsalva pushing technique on outcome of delivery in primiparous women - Journal of Shahrekord University of Medical Sciences - مجله دانشگاه علوم پزشکی شهرکرد.
 A meta-analysis of passive descent versus immediate pushing in nulliparous women with epidural analgesia in the second stage of labor.
 Objective: To determine which method of pushing—passive descent or early pushing—most benefits women with epidurals during second-stage labor.
 Data sources: MEDLINE, CINAHL, and Cochrane Database.
 Study selection: Studies limited to randomized controlled trials in English, comparing passive descent to early pushing in women with effective epidural analgesia.
 Data extraction: A hand search was performed.
 Data included number of instrument-assisted deliveries (forceps and vacuum); noninstrumental or spontaneous vaginal births, cesarean births, pushing time, episiotomies, lacerations; maternal fatigue; and fetal well-being.

 Abstract: Nursing frequency, gonadal function and birth spacing among !Kung hunters-gatherers.
 Enabling breastfeeding for mothers and babies.
 When Evidence Says No, but Doctors Say Yes.
 What conclusions has Clinical Evidence drawn about what works, what doesn't based on randomised controlled trial evidence?